ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script.md

 Here we have all of the pointers tables, one for each section.
 Pointers are 2 bytes length.
 Each table has a length of 64 bytes, which means a section can have 32 scripts max.
 Each pointer refers to the first command of the current script.
 The section number N begins at the offset header\_length+N\*64.
 Note: the only way to retrieve the length of a script is to subtract the position of the next script to the position of the current script.

-[Cyberman](User:Cyberman "wikilink") 14:05, 30 Dec 2006 (CST) Unused events in the event script subsection point to a [00 RET](Script/Opcodes/00_RET.md).
+[Cyberman](User:Cyberman "wikilink") 14:05, 30 Dec 2006 (CST) Unused events in the event script subsection point to a [00 RET](Script/Opcodes/00_RET.md) opcode (each empty script has a unique RET opcode for it in the script).
 This must be strictly adhered too or the FF7 engine will crash.

 #### Event Script